richmahn/en_tn/luk/front/intro.md

 #### What is the Gospel of Luke about? ####

 The Gospel of Luke is one of four books in the New Testament that describe some of the life of Jesus Christ.
-The authors of the Gospels wrote about different aspects of who Jesus was and what he did.
+The authors of the gospels wrote about different aspects of who Jesus was and what he did.
 Luke wrote his gospel for a person named Theophilus.
 Luke wanted to write an accurate description of the life of Jesus so that Theophilus would be certain of what is true.
-This Gospel is also meant to encourage all believers.
+However, Luke expected the gospel to encourage all believers, not just Theophilus.

 #### How should the title of this book be translated? ####